flow-project/flow/README.md

 Flow is a computational framework for deep RL and control experiments for traffic microsimulation.

-See [here](https://sites.google.com/view/ieee-tro-flow/home) for applications of Flow to several mixed-autonomy traffic scenarios.
+See [results and videos](https://sites.google.com/view/ieee-tro-flow/home) of the application of Flow to several mixed-autonomy traffic scenarios.

 # Documentation